Want to know how to breastfeed?

 Start breastfeeding as soon as possible after the birth of your baby.
 Feed your baby often when they’re hungry – not according to a schedule.
 Begin with Skin-to-Skin and have your baby room in with you 24/7.

-Babies will breastfeed at least 8 times in 24 hours.
+Babies will breastfeed at least 8 or more times in 24 hours including through the night.
 It’s important to watch for your babies’ cues that they are hungry.
 Some early cues are stirring, hand to mouth movements, turning head from side to side, sucking or cooing noises.
 If these cues are missed late cues can be crying and agitated or frustrated body movements.
 At this point calm your baby by cuddling, skin-to-skin contact and other soothing techniques before you feed your baby.
 It is a lot easier to do and learn something new when you are calm!
 Here are some pictures of the baby cues.